nhsconnect/gpconnect/pages/foundations/foundations_design.md

 {% include important.html content="Support for additional identifier types inline with the existing GPSoC requirements is also under consideration." %}

-## Definition of Organisation and Location entities
+## Definition of organisation and location entities

 The GP practice organisation is a legal entities which is represented by the FHIR `Organization` resource.
 This entity will have an assigned [ODS code](https://digital.nhs.uk/organisation-data-service).